munificent/craftinginterpreters/book/resolving-and-binding.md

 <img src="image/resolving-and-binding/split.png" alt="Seperate environments before and after the variable is declared." />

-A closure retains a reference to the Environment in play when the function was declared.
-Since any later declarations in that block would produce new environment objects, the closure wouldn't see the new variables and our bug would be fixed.
+A closure retains a reference to the Environment instance in play when the function was declared.
+Since any later declarations in that block would produce new Environment objects, the closure wouldn't see the new variables and our bug would be fixed.

 This is a legit way to solve the problem, and it's the classic way to implement